 - detrimental changes in the distribution, abundance or productivity of species or populations of species of fauna and flora

-- further jeopardy to endangered or threatened species; or
+- further jeopardy to endangered or threatened species

-- degradation of, or substantial risk to, areas of biological, scientific, historic, aesthetic or wilderness significance; and
+- degradation of, or substantial risk to, areas of biological, scientific, historic, aesthetic or wilderness significance

 The environmental principles in the Protocol also include requirements for: